 “Then Jesus went with his disciples to a place called Gethsemane, and he said to them, ‘Sit here while I go over there and pray.’
 He took Peter and the two sons of Zebedee along with him, and he began to be sorrowful and troubled.
 Then he said to them, ‘My soul is overwhelmed with sorrow to the point of death.
 Stay here and keep watch with me.’ “(Matt.
 26:36-38, NIV)

-Matthew chapter 26:36-38 is such a beautiful passage, yet painful at the same time!
+Matthew chapter 26:36-38 is such a beautiful passage, yet painful simultaneously!
 This passage allows us to take a peek at Jesus in His humanity.
-Jesus, with His disciples, is in the Garden of Gethsemane just before He is betrayed by His friend, Judas.
+Jesus, with His disciples, is in the Garden of Gethsemane just before His friend, Judas betrays him.

 Jesus needed His disciples to stay awake with Him.
 He needed them to wait, watch, and pray with Him, but His disciples couldn’t.
 They couldn’t keep their eyes open.
 When Jesus needed His friends the most, they weren’t there for Him.